 Cassation Court upholds over three-year sentence for drug dealer

-AMMAN — The Court of Cassation has upheld a July 2022 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of possessing illegal narcotics in Amman in January 2022.
+AMMAN — The Court of Cassation has upheld a March 2022 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of selling illegal narcotics to a law enforcement officer in Amman in November 2021.

-The court declared the defendant guilty of obtaining illegal narcotics with the intent of selling the drugs to an undercover agent in the Marka neighbourhood on January 24.
+The court declared the defendant guilty of obtaining 1 gramme of Crystal meth with the intent of selling the illegal narcotics to an undercover agent in Sahab on November 29.

 The SSC handed the defendant five years in prison for the offence of possessing illegal narcotics and ordered him to pay JD5,000 in fines.